Home

 Overtime Pay in Singapore: A Comprehensive Guide

 Working overtime is often a necessary aspect of jobs in Singapore.
-It's crucial to understand your rights and how overtime pay is calculated.
+Hence, it's crucial to understand your rights and how overtime pay is calculated.
 This guide offers a comprehensive overview of overtime pay in Singapore, addressing common questions and clarifying the regulations under the Employment Act.

 What is Considered Overtime Work in Singapore?